 3. Do all parties trust a third party over blockchain?

-If your answer to the second question is Yes, then there are two solutions: hiring an all trusted third party or using blockchain.
+If your answer to the second question is Yes, then there are two solutions: hiring an all-trusted third party or using blockchain.

 In many cases, you can find a third party trusted by all parties.
-In this case you don’t need a blockchain.
-For example, when you transfer some money to your friend, you, your bank, your friend, and their bank all trust in SWIFT (or ACH or any other systems).
-When you buy a product from a seller on Amazon, you and the seller both trust in Amazon.
+In this case, you don’t need a blockchain.
+For example, when you transfer some money to your friend, you, your bank, your friend, and their bank all trust in SWIFT (or ACH or any other system).
+When you buy a product from a seller on Amazon, you and the seller both trust Amazon.
 You place the order and pay for it, but your seller cannot get your payment immediately.
-These money you paid are transferred to Amazon.
+The money you paid is transferred to Amazon.
 The seller can get your payment after the package has been delivered.

-If you cannot find a third party trusted by all, or you choose blockchain over third party, then it’s time to consider using blockchain.
+If you cannot find a third party trusted by all, or you choose blockchain over a third party, then it’s time to consider using blockchain.

 4. What problem blockchain is used to solve in your project?
 Or what benefits blockchain solution brings to your project?

-This is the question which is easily forgot by people to think about.
+This is the question which is easily forgotten by people to think about.
 In some cases, what you pursue doesn’t need a blockchain.
 In other words, some parts of blockchain technologies can solve it.
 For example, sometimes you only need the property of immutability, then maybe an immutable centralized database is enough; sometimes you only want the failure tolerance, then a traditional distributed system with a byzantine fault tolerance is enough; sometimes you only need to secure your data, then how about just using cryptography without blockchain?

 5. How blockchain will be used in your project?
 How is that better than non-blockchain solutions?